cloudmesh-community/hid-sp18-709/project-code/README.md

 ## Requirements

 * Python 3.7
-* Packages: Numpy, Pandas, Matplotlib.pyplot, Seaborn, Cufflinks
+* Packages: Numpy, Pandas, Matplotlib.pyplot, Seaborn, Cufflinks, Sklearn
-* Tools: Anaconda, Jupyter notebook
+* Tools: Anaconda, Jupyter notebook or Microsoft Azure account
+* Python 3.7

+### Setup

+* Create the free account on Microsoft Azure.
+You will get free credit of 200$ for 12 months.
+    *	Create resource on azure portal from left hand side pane.
+    *	Create new storage instance under resource group field.
+    *	Create a new container which can store the files in it.
+Store the dataset into the container.
+    *	Once the dataset is pushed into the cloud, we can have access to it using the login credentials.
+*	The entire code can be run in jupyter notebook with given sequence of the cell.
+Before running code please make sure all the below packages are pre-installed in local machine.

 ### Installation